 - The following documents are required to be filed with the Registrar of Companies:

-- The Memorandum of Association (duly stamped) and a duplicate thereof
+- The Memorandum of Association (duly stamped) and a duplicate copy thereof

 - The Articles of Association (duly stamped) and a copy thereof